seungho-snu/SROOE/README.md

 ### Test

-To test the pretrained ESRGAN-SROT model:
+To test the pre-trained ESRGAN-SROT model:

     python test.py -opt options/test/test.yml

-- Before running the test code, download the pretrained SR 4x model (SROT) <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a> and the pretrained OOE model <a href="https://www.dropbox.com/s/hoykbrpadzozlab/OOE.pth?dl=0">Link</a>
+- Before running the test code, download the pre-trained SR 4x model (SROT) <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a> and the pre-trained OOE model <a href="https://www.dropbox.com/s/hoykbrpadzozlab/OOE.pth?dl=0">Link</a>

 ### Training

-Before running the trainig code, you need to prepare the training pairs of LR images and corresponding T_OOS_Maps using the SROT codes <a href="https://github.com/seungho-snu/SROT">Link</a>.
+Before running the training code, you need to prepare the training pairs of LR images and corresponding T_OOS_Maps using the SROT codes <a href="https://github.com/seungho-snu/SROT">Link</a>.

-For this, you first need to train SROT model <a href="https://github.com/seungho-snu/SROT">Link</a>, or you can use the pretrained SROT model <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a>.
+For this, you first need to train the SROT model <a href="https://github.com/seungho-snu/SROT">Link</a>, or you can use the pre-trained SROT model <a href="https://www.dropbox.com/s/v7lx9qoji1ndonx/SR.pth?dl=0">Link</a>.

 After finishing the SROT model training,